-ame:
+Name:

-rudent ID number:
+Student ID number:

-atalog year:
+Catalog yea nr:

-dvisor: Major Language:
+Advisor: Major Language:

-rea of Emphasis:
+Area of Em phasis:

-ndicate one or more: Culture, FL Instruction/Pedagogy, Linguistics, Literature)
+(Indicate or Literature) ne or more: Culture, FL Instruction/Pedagogy, Language/Linguistics,

-equirements (all courses must be for graduate credit):
+Requirem ents (all courses must be for graduate credit):

 33 semester credits, including the following:

-15 semester credits at the 400-level
+18 semester credits at the 400-level

 21 semester credits in the major language

 3 courses in area of primary emphasis

 2 courses in area of secondary emphasis

 One 3-credit course in three of the following: culture, language/linguistics, literature, and foreign language instruction/pedagogy

 3.0 GPA

-egree Audit
+Degree Au ıdit

 Degree Audit (last semester)

-raduation (This portion to be filled out at the beginning of the last semester of udy.)
+Graduatio study.) on (This portion to be filled out at the beginning of the last semester of

 Degree Audit submitted by deadline?

 Signed up for Comprehensive Examination by deadline?

 Application made and fee paid for graduation by deadline?
-Department of Languages, Literatures, and Cultures

-M.A.
+Department of Languages, Literatures, and Cultures M.A.
 PLAN OF STUDY WORKSHEET / ADVISEMENT SHEET